IbeVanmeenen/web-starters/README.md

 ## Web Starters

 > Some startkits for building quick prototypes or websites.
-Depending on what you want to achieve, a different startkit is needed.
+Depending on what you want to achieve, a different startkit is recommended.

 ### Startkits
-- For quick prototypes and very small websites use the [Small Web Starter](small-web-starter/).
+- For quick prototypes and very small websites (think onepagers) use the [Small Web Starter](small-web-starter/).
-- For larger websites use the [Medium Web Starter](medium-web-starter/).
+- For medium scaled website use the [Medium Web Starter](medium-web-starter/).
+- Have a big project ahead?
+Start with the [Large Web Starter](large-web-starter/).

 That's it.
 Go and create, become a Master Builder.